 - → Support national gambling addiction professional minimum competency standards. - → Develop ongoing data collection of information about the changing characteristics of the client population and the workforce available to help them. - → Continue dissemination of research findings and evidence-based clinical and organizational practices through the ATTCs and other mechanisms.

-SAMHSA's NREPP Programs Focused on Gambling (cont'd)
+Focused on Gambling (cont'd)